collective/Products.remember/README.txt

 INSTALLATION
 ============

-To install remember into your Zope instance, put the remember code in a directory named "remember" in your instance home's Products directory and restart Zope.
+Remember is packaged using Python's setuptools package management infrastructure.
+Remember can be made available to your Zope instance by installing the Products.remember package into your Zope's python environment, using either easy_install or 'python setup.py install'.

 remember is installed into a Plone site by the application of a GenericSetup extension profile.
-You can do this when creating a new site by selecting both membrane and remember from the list of available setup profiles when you are creating the site.
-In an existing site, you install an extension profile using the ZMI of the portal_setup tool.
-First browse to the properties tab and specify the profile in question as the "active" profile.
-Then browse to the import tab and click on the "Run all import steps" button near the bottom of the page.
-You will want to perform these steps first for the membrane profile, then for the remember profile.
+You can do this when creating a new site by selecting remember from the list of available setup profiles when you are creating the site.
+In an existing site, you can use Plone's regular product installation interface.

-NOTE: While remember does provide a migration path for existing, Plone 2.1-based CMFMember sites, it does NOT yet provide a way to migrate existing default Plone members to remember-based members.
-This is intended to be in place before the final 1.0 release.

 ============
 REQUIREMENTS
 ============

-- Zope 2.9.6
+- Zope 2.10.X
-- Plone 2.5.2
+- Plone 3.0.X or 3.1.X
-- Five 1.4.2
-- membrane 1.0
+- membrane 1.1

 Optional: